medik8s/docs/remediation.md

 1. TOC
 {:toc}

+## The Problem

+The traditional approach to recovery is... however this no longer applies when for objects that require at-most-one semantics like StatefulSets and RWO volumes.
+For that we need something different.

+## Remediation

 At it's core, remediation (aka. fencing) turns a question _Can our peer cause data corruption?_ into an answer _no_ by isolating it both from incoming requests and persistent storage.